-Read the LabelAs with any chemical application, care should be taken to observe all the label recommendations for each product.
+Read the LabelAs with any chemical application, care should be taken to observe all the label conditions for each product.
+Some label advice is different for each state or region, so for best results, it is important that this is followed.
 Many of our pulse crops are exported for human consumption, so market access is dependent on having the product free of chemical residues.
 Australian has a reputation for providing clean and safe produce so it is vital that this is maintained by using chemicals according to regulations.
-All permits have label recommendations for use rate and with-holding periods (WHP) that must be observed so grain will comply with Maximum Residue Limits (MRL) allowable for market access.
+All permits have label recommendations for use rate and withholding periods (WHP) that must be observed so grain will comply with Maximum Residue Limits (MRL) allowable for market access.

 Support and funding acknowledgement

 Information provided in this guide was correct at the time of the date shown below.
 No responsibility is accepted by Pulse Australia for any commercial outcomes from the use of information contained in this guide.

 The information herein has been obtained from sources considered reliable but its accuracy and completeness cannot be guaranteed.
 No liability or responsibility is accepted for any errors or for any negligence, omissions in the contents, default or lack of care for any loss or damage whatsoever that may arise from actions based on any material contained in this publication.